AlternativeFFFF/Alt-F4/submissions/factorio_draftsman/main.md

 ![Draftsman logo, represented in-game, generated via script.](./img/draftsman_logo.png "I went through dozens of different combinations of tile orders before settling on this one.")

 [Draftsman](https://github.com/redruin1/factorio-draftsman) is a Python module for creating, modifying, importing, and exporting all manner of Factorio blueprint strings.
+The package allows you to create and design blueprints programmatically, to aide in the development of tedious and repetitive blueprints that would be untenable to create by hand, much like the problem I ran into described above.
 Draftsman attempts to solve all of the shortcomings of the existing Factorio blueprint implementations:

 * **Draftsman does it all.** All types of entities are supported, from splitters to stack-inserters.
 If you can do it in game, you can do it with Draftsman; allowing you to focus on the one problem you're actually trying to solve.
 * **Draftsman is uni-language.** Written in Python, this makes it exceptionally easy to install, simple to use, and gives the user access to the entirety of Python's vast packaging index.
 Chances are, you can do it in Python with Draftsman, regardless of *what* Factorio-related thing you're actually doing.